French war planning 1920–1940: Battle

-In Belgium, the Albert Canal defence line was based on the fortress of Eben-Emael; German attacks began at dawn, dive-bombers and paratroops attacking the fort.
+In Belgium, the Albert Canal defence line was based on Fort Ében-Émael.
+German attacks began at dawn on 10 May, dive-bombers and paratroops attacking the fort.
 By noon on 11 May, the German glider troops on the roof of Eben-Emael, had forced the garrison to surrender and two bridges over the Maas (Meuse) at Vroenhoven and Veldwezelt near Maastricht were captured.
 The disaster forced the Belgian Army to retreat towards the line from Antwerp to Louvain on 12 May, far too soon for the French First Army to arrive and dig in.

 The French Corps de Cavalerie had reached the Gembloux Gap on 11 May and officers reported that the area had been far less fortified by the Belgians than expected.
 Anti-tank defences had not been built and there were no trenches or concrete fortifications; there were some Cointet-elements (steel barriers) but none of the anti-tank mines supposed to protect them.
 Some of the Cointet-elements were so poorly sited that a French officer wondered if the Germans had been asked where to put them.
-Prioux tried to persuade Billotte and Georges to scrap the Dyle Plan and revert to the Escaut Plan but with the 1st Army Group on the move, Georges decided against changing the plan; Blanchard was ordered to accelerate the advance of the First Army to arrive on 14 May, a day early.
+Prioux tried to persuade Billotte and Georges to scrap the Dyle plan and revert to the Escaut plan but with the 1st Army Group on the move, Georges decided against changing the plan; Blanchard was ordered to accelerate the advance of the First Army to arrive on 14 May, a day early.